There’s nothing like a cat to make me fall in love with a place.

 During another of my language holidays, this time in Granada, we met a friendly smoky grey cat while visiting the former family home of Spanish poet García Lorca at the Huerta de San Vicente.
 Here he is, pictured in the arms of my classmate Rachelle.

 Shameless plug time.
-Our Cats Around the Globe calendars for 2022 are still available.
+Our Cats Abroad calendars for 2023 are now available!
 Some photos are our own, and some are by other photographers.
 We tried to select pictures not only for the adorable cats in them, but also for the glimpse of life in that particular country.

-The calendars make the perfect gift for a cat-loving traveller, and you can save 20% on the price by joining our mailing list!
+Our calendars are large, at 9.5 x 17.5″ size and is printed on high quality paper.
+They make the perfect gift for a cat-loving traveller, and you can save 20% on the price by joining our mailing list!
 For more details, see our store pages about the calendars or check out our social media channels.

-Meanwhile, here’s a selection of photos to give you an idea of what’s inside, featuring cats in France, Greece and Morocco respectively.
+Meanwhile, here’s a selection of photos to give you an idea of what’s inside, featuring cats in China, Italy and Morocco respectively.

 © Coconut Lands.
 Not to be reproduced without permission.